 The PDB Car Loan Program is designed primarily to assist prospective and qualified clients in acquiring their own car / vehicle at affordable interest rates with flexible payment options.

-The PDB Car Loan Program offers financing for both brand new car and used car with flexible payment terms.
+The PDB Car Loan Program offers to finance for both brand-new cars and used cars with flexible payment terms.

 5. EDUCATIONAL LOAN PROGRAM